nonkloq/mazeharvest/README.md

 ## Experiments

-I have Implemented few RL algorithms using Pytorch in the [experiments/algos](./experiments/algos) directory to solve this environment.
+Implementation of few RL algorithms using Pytorch in the [experiments/algos](./experiments/algos) directory to solve this environment.
 Each folder contains these two file:

 - **toy_test.py**: Inherits the base algorithm class to test it on gymnasium environments and logs the test results in `ttresults.md`.